Please refer to the full Python documentation for more details.

 from rockset import Client, Q, F rs = Client(profile="prod")

-The two most commonly used part of Rockset’s Python Client are:
+The two most commonly used part of Rockset’s Python SDK are:

 Client: Used to connect securely to Rockset.

 F: Used to build powerful and complex Rockset queries using Python expressions.

 The following example is a Python program to select all documents from collection